savareseda/spa-deployments/README.md

 # SPA Deployments

 This repository manages deployment of the end-to-end solution for SPAs.\
-This includes the Token Handler and the Docker setup.
+This automates the setup of the Token Handler and the Docker components.

 ## Usage